 Note of course that in April and May of 2020, virtual visits have become common for enrollees in all lines of business.
 Our COVID-19 survey shows that most people say they will try virtual visits again, especially Medicaid and exchange consumers (figure 3).
 This data provides some evidence that interest in virtual health will persist even as face-to-face visits become common again.

 In general, consumers are using digital tools more for a whole host of purposes in health.
 Our survey found that exchange consumers—perhaps reflecting the skew our survey had towards younger respondents—was the group with the highest reported use of trackers to measure their fitness and health improvement, with 45% reporting they use these tools.
 Use was lower among people with Medicaid, although still fairly robust at 38%.

 Among consumers using fitness trackers, exchange consumers were among the most likely to report data from their fitness trackers to their doctors (56% vs. 43% of people with employer coverage, for example).
 More than half of them said they are willing to share this type of data with health plans.

 Exchange consumers are also most likely to report that fitness-tracking devices are likely to have a positive impact on their health.
-Among the exchange consumers with trackers and devices, 44% said the technology had improved their behavior a great deal, and 41%, a moderate amount.
+Among the exchange consumers with trackers and devices, 44% said the technology had improved their behaviour a great deal and 41%, a moderate amount.

 Another common tool consumers used was for reordering a repeat prescription supply; 36% of both exchange and Medicaid consumers reported they had used tools for this purpose (figure 3).